johnstonbl01/clementinejs/tutorial/tutorial-passport.md

 **getClicks Method**

 The `getClicks` method will need a number of modifications.
-Again, these modifications are due to Mongoose syntax, which is a bit easier to read than the default MongoDB NodeJS driver.
+Again, these modifications are due to Mongoose syntax, which is a bit easier to read than the default MongoDB Node.js driver.

 _clickHandler.server.js_: